-- 2023-004.
-Controls over the Tax Assessor-Collector's cash journal should be strengthened.
-Repeat Finding Yes, 2022 Criteria An effective system of internal control over the collection, recording, and disbursement of cash in the Tax Assessor-Collector's office should include proper maintenance of a cash journal and reconciliation of the bank accounts on a monthly basis.
-Condition During the course of our audit, we noted the following areas of concern: a.
-The September 2023 bank reconciliation did not reconcile to the General Ledger Trial Balance Report. b.
-The General Ledger Trial Balance Report for September 2023 stated a cash amount of (\$1,520,356.75).
-The reported cash shortage was due to the Tax Assessor-Collector not posting receipts of the legislative tax credits received as well as other unidentified errors in the cash journal. c.
-The September 2023 bank reconciliation lacked adequate supporting documentation for outstanding checks, outstanding deposits, and bad checks. d.
-We noted various transactions in the cash journal that were not cleared once they were posted to the bank account. e.
-During our cash count at July 31, 2024, we noted a cash shortage of (\$52,839.74). - Cause The Tax Assessor-Collector lacked the necessary internal controls over cash. - Effect The failure to properly maintain the cash journal and reconcile bank statements on a monthly basis could result in undetected errors or the misappropriation of public funds. - Recommendation The Tax Assessor-Collector should implement a system that ensures the cash journal is properly maintained and that bank statements are properly reconciled each month.
+- Condition Per test work performed related to Tax Assessor-Collector cash as of September 30, 2022, we noted the following areas of concern: - a.
+The September 2022 bank reconciliation did not reconcile to the General Ledger Trial Balance report. - b.
+The General Ledger Trial Balance report for September 2022 stated a cash amount of (\$93,920.58).
+The reported cash shortage was due to the Tax Assessor-Collector not posting receipts of the August (\$106,436.92) and September (\$110,122.53) legislative tax credits received, as well as other unidentified errors in the cash journal. - c.
+The September 2022 bank reconciliation lacked adequate supporting documentation for outstanding checks, outstanding deposits and bad checks. - d.
+We noted various transactions in the cash journal that were not cleared once they were posted to the bank account. - e.
+We noted a \$30,246 overage in the Tax Assessor-Collector's reconciled cash amount as compared to the September 2022 collections. - Cause The Tax Assessor-Collector lacked the necessary internal controls over cash. - Effect Failure to properly maintain the cash journal and reconcile bank statements on a monthly basis could result in undetected errors or misappropriation of public funds. - Recommendation The Tax Assessor-Collector should implement a system that ensures the cash journal is properly maintained and bank statements are reconciled each month.